Here we have a handpicked selection of wheelchair friendly attractions, days out, and tourist hotspots in Liverpool.

 The Wheel of Liverpool

-Standing at 196ft the wheel has two accessible capsules that hold one wheelchair per capsule.
+Standing at 196ft tall, the wheel has two accessible capsules that hold one wheelchair per capsule.
 Access to the capsule is via ramps and wide capsule doors.

 Access: Access Information Difficult to Find

 Liverpool Anglican Cathedral

 If you need a bit of serenity and a break from the hustle and bustle of Liverpool city centre, stop at Liverpool Anglican Cathedral.

 The largest Cathedral in the UK, Liverpool Anglican Cathedral, takes accessibility seriously and works hard to welcome every visitor.